zycata/BTD6Machina/README.md

-# BTD6 AI TRUST
+# BTD6 AI

-- very very basic algorithm (honestly sorta even brute force to some part) to try to beat btd6
+- Algorithm using genetic evolution learning to learn how to play the game
 - inspired by b2b studio's video about 3 years ago
-- Hopefully it works eventually
-- First actual big cpp project

 # FlowChart & include hierarchy below